gradus/blacksmith-blog/pages/contributing-to-open-source/content.md

   *  [rquery-activerecord](http://rubygems.org/gems/rquery-activerecord)

 I have written several examples of how to integrate various node tools into frameworks and cloned what appears to be an abondoned project tht I love called [CoffeeCup](https://github.com/gradus/coffeecup).
-It is a way to write you templates in [CoffeeScript](http://coffeescript.org).
+It is a way to write your templates in [CoffeeScript](http://coffeescript.org).
 This has spawned some wonderful new ideas from Tom Wilson.

   * [Creamer](https://github.com/twilson63/creamer)
   * [CoffeeCup Helpers](https://github.com/twilson63/coffeecup-helpers)